theblacksquid/OpenBazaar/docs/markets/02 Services.md

 ## Introduction

 A service contract in *OpenBazaar* replaces a physical good to be sold with the terms and conditions of a service to be performed by one party.
 The distinction between a good and service within a [Ricardian contract](https://gist.github.com/drwasho/a5380544c170bdbbbad8) is minimal, as will be described in this article.
-Morever, the combination of pseudonym (nym) reputation management (*proof of burn* nyms, *web of trust*) and surety bonds can ensure a robust service industry within *OpenBazaar*.
+Moreover, the combination of pseudonym (nym) reputation management (*proof of burn* nyms, *web of trust*) and surety bonds can ensure a robust service industry within *OpenBazaar*.

 ## Service Contracts